-Davius Nursery informally began in 2002 as is a spin out of the Davius Consultancy (est 2001); with a view to support biodiversity in the locale.
-This came in several emerging strands from working within the community and observing damage done from industry and commerce, yet a willingness amongst communities to wish to see environmental improvements.
+The Davius Nursery informally began in 2002 as is a spin out of the Davius Consultancy (est 2001); with a view to support biodiversity in the locale and help improve the nature resource into over-urbanised areas.
+This came in the form of several emerging strands from working within the community and observing damage done from industry and commerce, yet a willingness amongst communities to wish to see natural environmental improvements.

 Transparency and disclaimer: